SacredSqueegee/C-Logging/README.md

 # C-Logging
 Lightweight terminal logger written in C

-Easy and simple to use.
+Easy and straightforward to use.
 Simply include the logging.h header and statically link the library

 ## Usage
 There are currently only two functions to call:
-1. LogType_t Log_MSG(LogType_t logType, const char* msgFormat, ...);
+1. `LogType_t Log_MSG(LogType_t logType, const char* msgFormat, ...);`
-2. LogType_t Log_Nest(LogType_t logType, uint8_t nestingLevel, const char* msgFormat, ...);
+2. `LogType_t Log_Nest(LogType_t logType, uint8_t nestingLevel, const char* msgFormat, ...);`

-These functions are just fancy wrappers around the printf() function allowing for better viewing of logs in the terminal.
+These functions are just fancy wrappers around the printf() function, allowing for better viewing of logs in the terminal.

-There is the concept of a regular log message and a nested log message.
-The regular log message will simply display your formatted log to the screen and prepend a colored identifier to the message based on the LogType.
-Nested messages will prepend a different colored identifier to the front of your message as well as tab it over based on the tabbing level provided (must be 1 or greater, providing 0 is translated to 1).
+There is the concept of a regular and nested log message.
+The regular log message will simply display your formatted log on the screen and prepend a colored identifier to the message based on the LogType.
+Nested messages will prepend a different colored identifier to the front of your message and tab it over based on the tabbing level provided (must be 1 or greater, providing 0 is translated to 1).

-These functions will always return the value of `logType` that is passed in, modulo'd by `sizeof(LogType_t)`.
+These functions will always return the value of `logType` that is passed in, modulo by `sizeof(LogType_t)`.
 This simply means that the only viable range of return values (as this library currently stands) is 0 through 3.
-Even if you pass in 5 for the log type, 1 will be return as `5 % 4 = 1`.
+Even if you pass in 5 for the log type, 1 will be returned as `5 % 4 = 1`.

-By default there will always be a space above any Log_MSG().
+By default, a space will always be above any Log_MSG().
 This is controlled by the `spaceAbove` boolean in the global `g_logState` structure.
 TODO: allow modification of this value in the future.

 Defaults:
 > ~ These can be changed in the global g_LogState struct in logging.c